peviitor-ro/dev.peviitor.ro/README.md

 Define all the variables in root/env.php.
 (API_GET and API_POST must have a trailing slash here... so we need https://you/know/the/url/)

-## Uploading the website to cpanel
+## Uploading the website to cPanel

 Build the Frontend first.
 Copy paste everything but the SPA, .gitignore, LICENSE and README.md files in the public_html.